What is a pre-master's programme?

 More information about rules and regulations of education in modules is available in the UT Bachelor's OER 2016-2017.

-Written test based on self-education (study load 4 to 5 EC) (in summer)
+Written test based on self-education (study load approximately 5 EC) (in summer)

 Prior to the 15EC module, the student has to successfully complete a written test in the summer (holiday) (preparation based on self-education).
 This self-education takes the form of knowledge gathering around one of the basic disciplines of psychology, which is relevant to the (chosen) master’s specialization.
 Some of the students for instance gather knowledge in the field of social psychology, and other students gather knowledge in the field of cognitive psychology.